Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 foo x' = plet x' $ \x -> x <> x
 ```

+> Aside: How do you know whether something is "actually represented by a big unevaluated computation"?
+Well, it depends on the callsite and the usage!
+There's no real way to know while writing a function.
+The rule of thumb is to `plet` the argument in a Haskell level function regardless (only if it's used multiple times).
+Duplicate `plet`s back to back are actually optimized to a singular `plet` anyway.

 Also see: [Don't duplicate work](#dont-duplicate-work).

 # Tracing
-You can use the functions `ptrace`, `ptraceError`, `ptraceIfFalse`, `ptraceIfTrue` (from `Plutarch.Trace`) for tracing.
+You can use the functions `ptrace`, `ptraceError`, `ptraceIfFalse`, `ptraceIfTrue` (from `Plutarch.Trace` or `Plutarch.Prelude`) for tracing.
 These behave similarly to the ones you're used to from [PlutusTx](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx-Trace.html).

 If you have the `development` flag for `plutarch` turned on - you'll see the trace messages appear in the trace log during script evaluation.
 When not in development mode - these functions basically do nothing.